 \subsection{Reduction theorem}

-We've already discused a consequence of the existence of McMullen's formula, which reduce the problem of proving Ehrhart positivity to proving $\alpha$-positivity.
-Now we will discuss a very important consequence of the BV-$\alpha$-valuation -- the reduction theorem -- using which we complete the proof of Theorem \ref{thm:reduction}.
+We've already discussed a consequence of the existence of McMullen's formula, which reduces the problem of proving Ehrhart positivity to proving $\alpha$-positivity.
+Now we will discuss a very important consequence of the BV-$\alpha$-valuation -- the reduction theorem -- applying which we complete the proof of Theorem \ref{thm:reduction}.

-For the rest of the section, we assume $\alpha(F,P)$ comes from the BV-$\alpha$-valuation.
-Also, because we only deal with integral polytopes, we will take \eqref{equ:defnalpha1} as the definition of $\alpha(F,P).$